zf4223v1ms7/nexus-sdk/docs/guides/math-branching-with-chat.md

 - Any errors that occurred
 - The final chat completion response

-The `--encrypt` flag is used to encrypt sensitive information, such as the API key, before sending it to the Nexus network.
+The `api_key` entry port is defined as `encrypted` in the JSON structure, so the CLI will encrypt the data before sending it to the Nexus network.

 ### 2. Integration with Applications